 Enjoy the music while reading!
-This music called ´´Marche pour la cérémonie de les Turcs´´ is different from the others because is a rock version.
-Hope you like this Ba- Rock music!
+This music, called ‘Marche pour la cérémonie de les Turcs,’ is different from the others because it is a rock version.
+We hope you like this Ba- Rock music!

 In the 17th century in Madrid, the monarchs (Habsburg king) in Spain were replaced by Bourbon dynasty.

-Spain’s political fortunes during the 18th century were against the events in the rest of Europe (they continued the same as in the 16th and 17th centuries).
-But in the 18th century, there was a big difference: Spain no longer called the “shots.”
+Spain’s political fortunes during the 18th century were against the events in the rest of Europe.
+But in the 18th century, there was a big difference: Spain no longer called the shots.
 The Spanish political system depended on their rivals: Britain and France.

 - Centralisation of power

 - Loss of territories.